RunestoneInteractive/RunestoneServer/source/MoreAboutIteration/moreiteration.rst

    :answer_a: n starts at 10 and is incremented by 1 each time through the loop, so it will always be positive
    :answer_b: answer starts at 1 and is incremented by n each time, so it will always be positive
    :answer_c: You cannot compare n to 0 in while loop.
 You must compare it to another variable.
-   :answer_d: In the while loop body, we must set n False, and this code does not do that.
+   :answer_d: In the while loop body, we must set n to False, and this code does not do that.
    :correct: a
    :feedback_a: The loop will run as long as n is positive.
 In this case, we can see that n will never become non-positive.
    :feedback_b: While it is true that answer will always be positive, answer is not considered in the loop condition.